NIWC Pacific Cyber Operations

 - Vulnerability Remediation Asset Manager (VRAM): Developing/sustaining VRAM, a web-enabled asset management, network vulnerability data repository and monitoring tool providing cyber directive compliance reporting capabilities

-- SHARKCAGE: Developing a capability for a global Navy defense connect online (DCO) enclave that enables: (1) visibility from external Navy boundary to tactical edge, to include Platform IT (PIT) systems and networks, and (2) monitoring and decision support within decision cycle of adversary rapid technology engineering and insertion
+- SHARKCAGE: Developing a capability for a global Navy Defense Cyber Operation (DCO) enclave that enables: (1) visibility from external Navy boundary to tactical edge, to include Platform IT (PIT) systems and networks, and (2) monitoring and decision support within decision cycle of adversary rapid technology engineering and insertion

 - IA/Cybersecurity Technical Authority: Supporting the Navy Information Assurance Technical Authority (IA TA) to establish, monitor, and approve technical standards, tools, and processes that promote Navy information dominance by identifying and mitigating cybersecurity risks and improving the cybersecurity posture of the Navy